KOGIR0/PingPong/README.md

 - run "cmake .." to build makefile
 - run "make" to build project
-After that in build directory you will find PingPong.exe Also you need to move .ttf file from resources folder to build directory
+After that in build directory you will find PingPong.exe